 This is the main community consultative group in the College.
-It meets fortnightly and is made up of NCSA Executive members, NCCF President, the Senior Academic Tutor, Resident Advisers, the Assistant Dean, the Dean of Residents, and the Master.
+It meets fortnightly and is made up of NCSA Executive members, NCCF President, the Inter-College Representative, the Senior Academic Tutor, Resident Advisers, the Assistant Dean, the Dean of Residents, and the Master.
 Meetings are chaired by the Master, and minutes recorded by the Assistant Dean or EA to the Master.